dappnode/DAppNode/README.md

 ## Develop with DAppNode

 DAppNode modular architecture allows any team to or project to publish a dockerized application to the DAppNode packages eco-system.
-Benefit from an enthusiatic crypto savy user based and offer a user interface-only experience to lower onboarding friction.
+Benefit from an enthusiastic crypto savvy user based and offer a user interface-only experience to lower onboarding friction.

 Check out the [DAppNodeSDK](https://github.com/dappnode/DAppNodeSDK) to learn how to get started.